Sachaa-Thanasius/defer-imports/README.rst

 -   May clash with other import hooks.

     -   Examples of popular packages using clashing import hooks: |typeguard|_, |beartype|_, |jaxtyping|_, |torchtyping|_, |pyximport|_
-    -   It's possible to work around this by reaching into ``defer-imports``'s internals, combining its instrumentation machinery with that of another library's, then creating a custom import hook using that machinery, but such a scenario is currently not well-supported beyond ``defer_imports.install_import_hook()`` accepting a ``loader_class`` argument.
+    -   It's possible to work around this by reaching into ``defer-imports``'s internals, combining its instrumentation machinery with that of another library's, then creating a custom import hook using that machinery, but such a scenario is currently not well-supported.

--   Can't automatically resolve deferred imports in a namespace when that namespace is being iterated over, leaving a hole in its abstraction.
+-   Can't automatically resolve deferred imports in a namespace if the namespace and its keys are inspected without triggering those keys' `__eq__` method, leaving a hole in its abstraction.

-    -   When using dictionary iteration methods on a dictionary or namespace that contains a deferred import key/proxy pair, the members of that pair will be visible, mutable, and will not resolve automatically.
+    -   For example, when using dictionary iteration methods on a dictionary or namespace that contains a deferred import key/proxy pair, the members of that pair will be visible, mutable, and will not resolve automatically.
 PEP 690 specifically addresses this by modifying the builtin ``dict``, allowing each instance to know if it contains proxies and then resolve them automatically during iteration (see the second half of its `"Implementation" section <https://peps.python.org/pep-0690/#implementation>`_ for more details).
-Note that qualifying ``dict`` iteration methods include ``dict.items()``, ``dict.values()``, etc., as well as the builtin functions ``locals()``, ``globals()``, ``vars()``, and ``dir()``.
+Note that qualifying ``dict`` iteration methods include ``dict.items()``, ``dict.values()``, etc., and it's possible to get namespace keys and values with ``locals()``, ``globals()``, ``vars()``, and ``dir()``.

         As of right now, nothing can be done about this using pure Python without massively slowing down ``dict``.
 Accordingly, users should try to avoid interacting with deferred import keys/proxies if encountered while iterating over module dictionaries; the result of doing so is not guaranteed.